Ask an Expert

 Like shooting on film where you are limited to however many frames per second your camera can feed through the shutter, RAW digital shooting can’t have frames encumbered by the speed at which hard drives can be written on.
 For example, a camera with a sensor of 8192 x 4608 (16:9 aspect ratio) generates about 136 gigapixels per minute shooting at 60fps.
 If each sample is 16 bits, that is 272GB/min of uncompressed data that needs to be stored, or 4.5GB/s.

 But aside from shooting, scenes need to be transferred to editors and producers rapidly to review “dailies” and determine if anything needs to be reshot.
 The longer it takes to transfer data from a camera or connected storage device to another, the less efficient the production is.
 Hours can be wasted with crew and talent sitting around idle while data transfers.
-To avoid this, the footage needs to be quickly downloaded to editing bays, preview rigs, and given to other departments - almost in tandem.
+To avoid this, the footage needs to be downloaded quickly to editing bays, preview rigs and given to other departments – almost in tandem.

 This in turn requires high-capacity drives and lightning-fast throughput so there aren’t bottlenecks when transferring data from the camera to the editors.
 An even more efficient solution: shared-resource servers where multiple departments can collaboratively edit the footage.